Money Management

 8 Types of Mortgage Loans Home Buyers Should Know About

 It may seem like buying a house is a straightforward process.
 It can feel that way, but there are many different types of mortgage loans.
 Once you’ve decided to purchase your first home, it can be helpful to know about the various options for financing it and consider which loan type is right for you.
-Your circumstances will determine what loan will be best for you and your family so here are ten common types of mortgage loans.
+Your circumstances will determine what loan will be best for you and your family so here are eight common types of mortgage loans.

 Conventional Loans